 Students graduating from the Graduate Program in Counseling Psychology will be required to successfully complete a seven (7) hour written comprehensive examination.
 Information regarding content and format of the examination may be obtained from the School of Behavioral Sciences.

-Concentration Requirements
+Optional Concentration Requirements

-Students must complete all requirements in one of the following concentrations:
+Students may, in addition to the core requirements, complete one or more of the following concentrations: